epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/average_budget_periods.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 ## Correlation Between Money Related Movies and the Global Financial Crisis
 ### Are money-related movies more frequent after the Global Financial Crisis?
+How has the frequency of money-related movies evolved over time?

 Intriguing question right?
 We performed document retrieval using the Universal Sentence Encoder to embed the movie plots a query.
 Our journey through cinematic narratives led us to discover 1000 money-related movies.
 Now, it's your turn to explore:
 <br>
 <br>